learn-co-curriculum/swift-iOSTests-readme/README.md

 ### Xcode Stuff:

-* Open your Xcode project (if using pods, open the .xcworkspace file)
+* Open your Xcode project file, or if using pods, open the Xcode workspace file.
-* Do the following :

-* Located at the top of Xcode (when open), you should see next to where you can select the specific iPhone to run on the simulator, the name of your Project next to pencils and such.
-The name of my project is "LoveNotWar".
-Select that.
+* Located at the top of Xcode (when open), to the right of the play and stop buttons, should be a button with the name of your project.
+In the example image below, the name of our project is LoveNotWar.
+If you don't see the name of your project here, click the button and a dropdown will appear that should contain your project's name.
+Select your project first to ensure that's the scheme with which you're working.

 ![theRealFirst](http://i.imgur.com/ODB44nI.png)
 -

-* Select where it states "Manage Schemes..."
+* Next, open the dropdown menu again and this time select "Manage Schemes..."

 ![first](http://i.imgur.com/kZnlEaM.png)
 -